AnsariAbdullah/codewars-solution/trash/readme.md

 Add a sub folder in codewars with all JS tutorial questions in it and number it.

 Add JS methods in order.
 And add a list to navigate it.

+## array.map()
+map() creates a new array from calling a function for every array element.
+It does not execute the function for empty elements.
+It does not change the original array.